-84. The Forum's vision is: to ensure that marine habitats and ecosy to ensure that marine habitats and ecosystems along the Southern South-East Coast of New Zealand are healthy and sustainably productive, and treasured for their biodiversity, integrity and special nature.22 to provide a report for the Ministers recommending levels of marine protection for the Forum's region, which is in line with the MPA Policy and MPA Guidelines.
+- 84. The Forum's vision is: - to ensure that marine habitats and ecosystems along the Southern South-East Coast of New Zealand are healthy and sustainably productive, and treasured for their biodiversity, integrity and special nature.22 - 85.
+The Forum's principal objective is: to provide a report for the Ministers recommending levels of marine protection for the Forum's region, which is in line with the MPA Policy and MPA Guidelines.